 The projects we explore typically originate from real-world issues and obstacles guitarists face on stage and in the studio.
 We address these problems and often partner with key individuals from industry to create new areas of innovation.
 These sponsors include luthiers, engineers, manufacturers, and more.

-We are always looking to collaborate with new potential sponsors.
-The Electric Guitar Innovation Lab works with individual artists, non-profits, and companies to explore areas of interest and develop new approaches and innovations.
-These also projects present opportunities for students to gain real-world experience and under advisement of the lab PI.
+We are always looking to collaborate with new project sponsors.
+The EGIL works with individual artists, non-profits, and companies to explore areas of specialized interest and develop new technology.
+These projects also present opportunities for students to gain real-world experience under advisement of the lab at PI.